habborun/imager/README.md

-# Nitro Imager

-This tool serves as a server-side habbo-imager using the same avatar generator from nitro-renderer.
-It will download & cache in memory `.nitro` assets.
-Rendered figures will also save to a local folder to prevent re-renders.
-You will use the same process as your nitro-client to update assets for the imager.

-## Configuration

-First you should rename `.env.new to .env` then set your configuration.
-Additional options can be found in `config.json`

 Your figuredata, figuremap, effectmap, & HabboAvatarActions can safely point to a remote URL without worrying about performance.

 You should set all download urls to local absolute paths on your system, this will allow for faster downloading of figures.
 However, you may point to remote urls as well.